 What to Wear to a Walmart Job Interview

 During your interview, make sure you wear neat and professional clothing in compliance with the Walmart dress code.
 If you are applying for an entry-level position, business casual clothing, like khakis and polo shirt, will do.
 If you are applying for a management or executive position, you should dress more formally.
 Here's information on what to wear to a Walmart interview.

 Tips for Getting Hired

 - When you work retail, flexibility is important.
-You should express a willingness to work flexible hours, and highlight your availability to work weekend, evenings and early or late hours.
-This is particularly important if you are working a retail position that might require you to work a variety of shifts.
+You should express a willingness to work flexible hours, and highlight your availability to work weekends, evenings, and early or late hours.
+This is particularly important if you are working in a retail store position that might require you to work a variety of shifts.

 - Whether you are an entry-level employee or manager, you're going to have to take directions from someone.
-Emphasize your ability to follow directions and that you understand the importance in complying with company standards.
+Emphasize your ability to follow instructions and that you understand the importance of complying with company standards.

-- Working at a large store like Walmart requires an immaculate attention to detail, from inventory to scheduling to time sheets to store cleanliness to customer satisfaction.
-Make sure you express your patience and diligence in getting things done well, and efficiently.
+- Working at a large store like Walmart requires meticulous attention to detail, such as with inventory, scheduling, time sheets, store cleanliness, and customer satisfaction.
+Make sure that you express your patience and diligence in getting things done well, and efficiently.

-- Working in any large retail environment requires some knowledge around how you can control or cut costs.
+- Working in any large retail environment requires some knowledge about how you can control or cut costs.
 If you're applying for a mid-level or high-level position, that means you need to know about cost-control strategies.
 If you're applying for an entry-level position, you should explain how you can keep costs to a minimum, whether that means working efficiently, maximizing the use of your time, or keeping an eye out for shoplifters.

-- Again, a mid-level or high-level role will require you to develop and monitor strategies to increase sales.
-But even as an entry-level employee you should emphasize an awareness of what you can do to drive sales, even if it just means greeting customers or answering their questions.
+- A mid-level or high-level role will require that you develop and monitor strategies to increase sales.
+But even as an entry-level employee, you should emphasize an awareness of what you can do to drive sales, even if it just means greeting customers or answering their questions.